kanotten/Critix/README.md

 UPDATES:

-- main is updated thuesday 18th, 2025.
+- main is updated tuesday 18th, 2025.
 00:44 ( remember to pull)
-- production is updated thursday 19th, 2025.
+- production is updated tuesday 18th, 2025.
 00:44 ( remember to pull)

 LAST CHANGES:
  - Production branch fixed file structure issues with nested folders. we had a duplicate with critix x2. this is fixed.